This Category has no FAQ yet

 For example I had a friend share a fire clip with me and that gave me the inspiration for my fire piece called "Untamed Desire".

 I usually draw a series of pieces based of a particular time in my life.
-I have a stack of about 40-50 drawings of masks and sculptures that have come from events and emotions that I am intersted in expressing in a piece.
+I have a stack of drawings that have come from events and emotions that I am intersted in expressing in a piece.
 The drawing acts as a template and direction for each project.
 I do tend to change small details on the pieces but the main form of the mask is preserved.

 I use a ever growing variety of tools.
 I am not partial to any type of tool as long as it helps me create something.
 In face I tend to find myself walking through tool suppliers scheming ideas from tool I pass.